sureshtogas/Amazon-Fine-Food-Review/README.md

 # Amazon-Fine-Food-Review
 Machine Learning Project
 Predict whether a review is +ve or -ve using classification techniques.
-Dataset download from kaggle and work on it.
+Dataset downloaded from kaggle and work on it.